-This is not a reason to stay away, but it is something to be aware of: expect higher prices and bigger crowds wherever you go.
+This is not a reason to stay away, but it is something to be aware of.

-If you’d prefer to play it safe and stick with groups in this part of Mexico, don’t worry: tours abound in the area for just about anything you can imagine.
+If you’d prefer to keep it simple and stick with groups in this part of Mexico, don’t worry: tours abound in the area for just about anything you can imagine.

 Where to Stay in the Yucatan